-In 1864 Silver Mountain city became the first county seat of newly formed Alpine County.
-3000 eventually people called the mountainous city home.
-Business included general stores, bakeries, restaurants, hotels, assay offices and blacksmith shops.
+In 1864, Silver Mountain City became the first county seat of the newly formed Alpine County.
+Three thousand people eventually called the mountainous city home.
+The business included general stores, bakeries, restaurants, hotels, assay offices, and blacksmith shops.

-After the death of Chalmer’s wife in Scottland, he married his housekeeper Antoinette “Nettie” Laughton in 1880.
-He had two more children with his second wife.
-In 1884 Chalmer returned to his homeland to raise capital to save his mine and smelter.
+Chalmers eventually married his housekeeper, Antoinette “Nettie” Laughton, in 1880.
+He had two more children with Nettie.
+In 1884, he returned to his homeland to raise capital to save his mine and smelter.
 He never returned to Silver Mountain City and died in Scotland in 1904.

 (Photo credit: Ghost Towns)

-The Fiske Hotel built in 1863 was one of the structures relocated to Markeeville where it was renamed Hot Springs Hotel then later Alpine Hotel.
+The Fiske Hotel, built in 1863, was one of the structures relocated to Markeeville, where it was renamed the Hot Springs Hotel, and later became the Alpine Hotel.
 The building still stands and has been a variety of restaurants.
 It is being remodeled and will open as a brewery.

-Nettie Chalmer died in 1913 and was buried in a small pioneer cemetery close to the mansion.
+Nettie Chalmers died in 1913 and was buried in a small pioneer cemetery near the mansion.
 Also buried at the site is Lewis and Nettie’s young son, Nettie’s son from a previous marriage and Lewis’s oldest son from his first marriage.

 The Silver Mountain City jail was relocated to Markleeville in 1875.
 Foundation stones remain at the site along with two informational markers.